 Vitamin B12 for stroke recovery has a growing pool of science behind it.

-While each vitamin and mineral plays a critical role in our overall health, it appears that vitamin B12 might play a bigger role in neurological health than we thought.
+While each vitamin and mineral plays a critical role in our overall health, it appears that vitamin B12 might play a bigger role in neurological health than the experts originally thought.

 So, is it worth adding vitamin B12 to your rehab regimen?
 Let’s explore.